Accepting Your Assistantship

 Vector Solutions

 Graduate Assistants can complete the following trainings on Vector Solutions.
 Please see the provided instructions for accessing your account.
+A Vector Solutions account will only be generated after the official hire has been processed; prospective assistants may not complete trainings in advance of their hire without an active Vector Solutions account.

 Access Vector Solutions for NDSU Here

-Equal Opportunity and Title IX
+Equal Opportunity and Title IX (In Person Version)

 Equal Opportunity and Title IX Training is available through the Equal Opportunity and Title IX Compliance Office.
-Assistants must register in advance to attend an in-person or Zoom session and be present for the entirety for the 90-minute session to complete the training.
+Assistants must register in advance to attend an in-person or Zoom session and be present for the entirety of the 90-minute session to complete the training.
 Completions will be tracked by the Equal Opportunity and Title IX Compliance Office and through Vector Solutions.
 This training is valid for 3 years and must be completed every 3 years to maintain compliance.

 Register for Equal Opportunity and Title IX Training Here